LukeShortCloud/rootpages/src/virtualization/containers.rst

 -  **FROM** <IMAGE>:<TAG> = The original container image to copy and use as a base for this new container.
 -  ADD <SOURCE> <DESTINATION> = Similar in functionality to ``COPY``.
 This should only be used to download URLs or extract archives.
 -  CMD = The default command to run in the container, if ``ENTRYPOINT`` is not defined.
 If ``ENTRYPOINT`` is defined, then ``CMD`` will serve as default arguments to ``ENTRYPOINT`` that can be overridden from the docker CLI.
--  COPY <SOURCE> <DESINTATION> = Copy a file or directory to/from the container image.
+-  COPY <SOURCE> <DESTINATION> = Copy a file or directory to/from the container image.
 It is recommended to use this method instead of ``ADD`` for simple operations.
 -  **ENTRYPOINT** = The default command to run in this container.
 Arguments from the docker CLI will be passed to this command and override the optional ``CMD`` arguments.
 Use if this container is supposed to be an executable.
 -  ENV <VARIABLE>=<VALUE> = Create shell environment variables.
 -  EXPOSE <PORT>/<PROTOCOL> = Connect to certain network ports.